Do you suffer from any of the following symptoms?

 We will show you how to do the hot compresses and lid massage correctly.

-Numerous lifestyle factors may infuence dry eye.
+General lifestyle factors: Numerous lifestyle factors may infuence dry eye.
 Oral alcohol has been shown to affect osmolarity and TBUT in healthy male subjects.
 Osmolarity increased from 295 to 332 mOsmol/l and was still abnormal after a night’s sleep.
 Smoking may destabilise the tear film or aggravate allergic disease.

-Poor hydration levels are associated with dry eye; however, the optimum hydration level for decreasing dry-eye symptoms is unclear.
+Poor hydration levels are associated with dry eye; however, the optimum hydration level for decreasing dry eye symptoms is unclear.
 Interestingly, caffeine use may reduce dry eye.
 Dry eye was found in 13% of caffeine users and 16.6% of those who avoided it.

 Additional management for severe dry eye

-The use of corticosteroids in dry-eye disease has been well documented, with some studies reporting moderate to complete relief of symptoms with this treatment (Alves et al. 2013).
-Cyclosporine 0.5% emulsion eye drops have also been shown to be bene cial and can be used long-term, unlike steroid eyedrops.
+Anti-inflammatory treatment of dry eye: The use of corticosteroids in dry eye disease has been well documented, with some studies reporting moderate to complete relief of symptoms with this treatment (Alves et al. 2013).
+Cyclosporine 0.5% emulsion eye drops have also been shown to be beneficial and can be used long-term, unlike steroid eyedrops.
 Systemic anti-inflammatories, such as oral prednisolone, may be required in Sjögren’s, lupus, rheumatoid arthritis and cicatricial pemphigoid.
-An ophthalmologist would typically prescribe this, if other measures were insufficient.
+An ophthalmologist would typically prescribe these, if other measures were insufficient.